Grow Vertical? Pros and Cons

 Con #1 - Cost

-Compared to a regular horizontal growing system (or even a top of the range horizontal system), the vertical grow systems are very expensive.
-The smaller units that fit 80 to 140 plants can be picked up online in the UK for around £1800 and the larger 200 plant versions go for around £2200.
-Yes, you do get two 600w lights in the price.
-But, it’s still a hell of a chunk of change.
+Compared to a regular horizontal growing system (or even a top of the range horizontal system), the vertical grow systems are fairly expensive.
+The smaller units that could fit around 80 plants or more can cost above £1000, while larger 200 plant versions may be double the price.
+Yes, you do get grow lights in the price.
+But, it still can be a hell of a chunk of change.
+Plus, there might be extra costs for equipment maintenance, humidity control system, or preferable nutrients to use with vertical grow setups.

 Pro #2 - Easy to set up